stanislavsabev/proj_setup_python/README.md

 ```
 ## Create new project from this template

-Run `make proj <your-proj-name>`:
+Run `make proj <your-proj-name>`.
 This will create a new python project with the chosen name in the same directory as this repository.

 ```shell